 We absolutely love bird watching in our backyard, but the only downside to bird feeders is the mess the birds make and the weeds that germinate from the seed.

-All the birds love this yellow seed mix, but it is the messy one and these seeds do germinate and grow like crazy.
-To keep the area under the feeder with the yellow seed clean, Hubby used a large water heater pan, painted it to match the ground cover and placed it under the messy feeder to catch all the spilled seed.
+All the birds love this millet, but it is the messy one, and these seeds do germinate and grow like crazy.
+To keep the area under the feeder with the white seed clean, Hubby used a large water heater pan, painted it to match the ground cover, and placed it under the messy feeder to catch all the spilled seed.

-You can see the bird seed catcher in action in the background of this photo full of discarded seeds and most importantly… NO WEEDS growing in our flower bed!
+You can see the bird seed catcher in action in the background at our old house in this photo full of discarded seeds and, most importantly… NO WEEDS growing in our flower bed!

 How to Make a Bird Seed Catcher: